apache/tvm-rfcs/rfcs/0012-pipeline-executor.md

-Currently more and more edge device inference deployment cases happens on SOC device, SOC device have heterogenous chipset like GPU, FPGA, CPU, DSP…, to reach the best performance there is a requirement to run the ML network parallel in these heterogenous chipset, however currently graph executor solution only doing the serialize operator execution without papalism logic and the existing data papalism solution only support parallel on same chipset(device), then only way to do batch processing on heterogenous device with tvm is that treat whole ML network as schedule unit and running them on different heterogenous device but that would cause latency issue(low speed chipset generate big latency for single data processing) .
+Currently more and more edge device inference deployments happen on SOC devices.
+Since SOC devices have heterogeneous chipset like GPU, FPGA, CPU, DSP, etc. To reach the best performance, there is a requirement to run an ML network in these heterogeneous chipsets.
+However, currently graph executor does not have parallelism logic, and the existing data parallelism solution only supports parallel on homogeneous chipset(device).
+Then, the only way to do batch processing on heterogeneous devices with TVM is to treat a whole ML network as a schedule unit and run it on different heterogeneous devices, but that would cause latency issue (low speed chipset becomes the latency bottleneck for single data processing).

 Therefore, we need an runtime executor that can provide papalism scheduling function with a smaller schedule unit like subgraph (a group of operator with dependency relation)